 - Increasing usage time

 - Using a cellphone when feeling anxious or depressed

-- Losing sense of time while utilizing cellphone
+- Losing sense of time while utilizing a cellphone

 - Experiencing relationship or job difficulties due to preoccupation with cellphone

-- Withdrawal or separation anxiety experienced when not able to use or reach cellphone.
+- Withdrawal or separation anxiety is experienced when not able to use or reach a cellphone.
 Withdrawal symptoms include anger, tension, depression, irritability, or restlessness.